lffw001/rurima/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14099730.svg)](https://doi.org/10.5281/zenodo.14099730)
 # About:
 With the `docker` and `lxc` subcommand of rurima, you can search & get & unpack images from dockerhub or LXC mirror easily.
-rurima is designed to be the ruri container manager, but since the dockerhub and lxc support is done, I made them to be subcommands of rurima, so you can use these feature directly.
+Since the dockerhub and lxc support is done, I made them to be subcommands of rurima, so you can use these feature directly.
+# Not Only Ruri Container Manager:
+Rurima was planned to be the ruri container manager, but as rurima has a full integration of ruri now, you can just use it as a more powerful version of ruri, although the container manager function is still WIP.
+For more info about ruri, see [ruri](https://github.com/Moe-hacker/ruri)
 # Example usage of docker subcommand:
 Get whyour/qinglong docker image.
 ```sh